tsuru/tsuru/docs/apps/deployment.rst

  1. Well defined requirements, both, on language level and operational system level
  2. Configuration of external resources using environment variables
+ 3. A Procfile to tell how your process should be run

 Let's go a little deeper through each of those topics.